jackyaz/YazFi/README.md

 Please post about any issues and problems here: [YazFi on SNBForums](https://www.snbforums.com/threads/yazfi-enhanced-asuswrt-merlin-guest-wifi-networks.45924/)

 ## FAQs
-### I haven't used scripts before on AsusWRT-Merlin, what do I do?
+### I haven't used scripts before on AsusWRT-Merlin

 If this is the first time you are using scripts, don't panic!
 In your router's WebUI, go to the Administration area of the left menu, and then the System tab.
 Set Enable JFFS custom scripts and configs to Yes.